Home / Blog

 The government claims they can run high-frequency public transport when they choose to.
 Discovery Day proved the opposite.

-And Discovery Day made the priority crystal clear: photo op first, functional transport never.
+The answer is priority, not capability.
+Discovery Day made that clear: photo op first, functional transport optional.

 The West Gate Tunnel wasn’t a government idea.
 It was a “market-led proposal” from Transurban.
 Which means Transurban came to the government with this deal because it was profitable for Transurban.